 The method helps the snow safety team reduce the avalanche danger by more precise targeting.

 NASA's GoLIVE project aims to better understand how ice flow is changing worldwide – and its impact on sea level.

-NASA Earth data centers have released Sensing Our Planet 2013, a collection of in-depth science stories that reveal the surprising ways that scientists use satellite data to study our planet.
+The collection of in-depth science stories reveals the surprising ways that scientists use satellite data to study our planet.

 November 2016 brought record-low sea ice extents in both the Arctic and Antarctic.